Landlord Responsibilities V’s Tenant Responsibilities

 Landlords have many duties, and this involves more than just collecting rent from tenants.
 The main role they have is to provide decent accommodation.

-Landlords are obliged to ensure the rental is clean, safe, and livable.
+Landlords are obliged to ensure the rental is clean, safe, and liveable.
 They have both legal responsibilities as well as to their tenants; they are expected to comply with national, local, and federal laws.

 - Safety Regulations